gudovskiy/yoloNCS/README.md

 ## Compilation

 * Compile .prototxt and corresponding .caffemodel (with the same name) to get NCS graph file.
 For example: "mvNCCompile prototxt/yolo_tiny_deploy.prototxt -w weights/yolo_tiny_deploy.caffemodel -s 12"
+* The compiled binary file "graph" have to be in main folder.

 ## Single Image Script

 * Run "yolo_example.py" to process a single image.
-For example: "python3 yolo_example.py images/dog.jpg" to get detections as below.
+For example: "python3 py_examples/yolo_example.py images/dog.jpg" to get detections as below.

 ![](/images/yolo_dog.png)

 ## Camera Input Script

 * Run "object_detection_app.py" to process a videos from your camera.
-For example: "python3 object_detection_app.py" to get camera detections as below.
+For example: "python3 py_examples/object_detection_app.py" to get camera detections as below.
 * Modify script arguments if needed.
 * Press "q" to exit app.

 ![](/images/camera.png)